High-pressure week

 What Is Really At Stake

 Defense spending is not only about tanks or percentages.
 It is a debate over risk, sovereignty, industrial capacity, welfare trade-offs, and whether Europe believes peace can be maintained cheaply.
+This week, the first audit point is budget increases are tied to procurement quality, deployable readiness, and visible civilian trade-offs.

 Behind The Scene

 NATO targets are the visible benchmark.
 The hidden questions are procurement waste, supply chains, personnel shortages, public consent, and whether spending creates real readiness or just political signaling.
+The recurring blind spot here is whether budget increases are tied to procurement quality, deployable readiness, and visible civilian trade-offs.

 How Society Is Reacting